Our expert testers

 - Angle of view score (40%)

 - Picture quality score in artificial light (10%)

 - Picture quality score in low light (10%)

-We heat test dash cams in an oven for three hours (from 2017, this has increased from 60°C to 80°C) to see how they'd survive being left in a car on a very hot day.
+We heat test dash cams in an oven for three hours at 80°C, to see how they'd survive being left in a car on a very hot day.

 Our test lab

 We maintain a climate-controlled lab that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.

 Ready to buy?

 Check out our latest test of dash cams, as well as our dash cams buying guide.